View on GitHub

 How to choose a physics list

-/run/beamOn
+Idle> /run/beamOn

-The available names are listed in G4PhysListFactory.cc.
+Available reference lists can be found in G4PhysListFactory.cc.
 The naming scheme is introduced on page 24 in this tutorial.
 A guidance on how to choose a proper physics list is also available in the tutorial.

 Physics processes